simonekalb/simonekalb.github.io/_posts/2019-07-29-setup-environment-ruby-and-jekyll.md

 ## Conclusions

-I believe that if WLS is a great tool on Windows, Jekyll is not a really friendly environment to set up as I encountered a lot of strange errors and misconfiguration that the same Jekyll website won't address.
+I believe that if WSL is a great tool on Windows, Jekyll is not a really friendly environment to set up as I encountered a lot of strange errors and misconfiguration that the same Jekyll website won't address.

 I remember having same issues on macOS, so probably the whole bundle is kinda broken.